ultralytics/ultralytics/docs/datasets/pose/tiger-pose.md

 # Tiger-Pose Dataset

 ## Introduction

-[Ultralytics](https://ultralytics.com) Tiger-Pose is a small, but versatile pose detection dataset composed of the
+[Ultralytics](https://ultralytics.com) introduces the Tiger-Pose dataset, a versatile collection designed for pose estimation tasks.
+This dataset comprises 250 images sourced from a [YouTube Video](https://www.youtube.com/watch?v=MIBAT6BGE6U&pp=ygUbVGlnZXIgd2Fsa2luZyByZWZlcmVuY2UubXA0), with 210 images allocated for training and 53 for validation.
+It serves as an excellent resource for testing and troubleshooting pose estimation algorithm.

-250 images collected from a [YouTube Video](https://www.youtube.com/watch?v=MIBAT6BGE6U&pp=ygUbVGlnZXIgd2Fsa2luZyByZWZlcmVuY2UubXA0), 210 for training and 53 for validation.
-This dataset is ideal for testing and debugging Tiger detection and pose estimation, or for experimenting with new detection approaches.
-With 210 images, it is small to be easily manageable, yet diverse enough to test training pipelines for errors and act as a sanity check before training larger datasets.
+Despite its manageable size of 210 images, tiger-pose dataset offers diversity, making it suitable for assessing training pipelines, identifying potential errors, and serving as a valuable preliminary step before working with larger datasets for pose estimation.

-This dataset is intended for use with Ultralytics [HUB](https://hub.ultralytics.com) and [YOLOv8](https://github.com/ultralytics/ultralytics).
+This dataset is intended for use with [Ultralytics HUB](https://hub.ultralytics.com) and [YOLOv8](https://github.com/ultralytics/ultralytics).

 ## Dataset YAML

-A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
-It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the Tiger-Pose dataset, the `tiger-pose.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/tiger-pose.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/Tiger-pose.yaml).
+A YAML (Yet Another Markup Language) file serves as the means to specify the configuration details of a dataset.
+It encompasses crucial data such as file paths, class definitions, and other pertinent information.
+Specifically, for the `tiger-pose.yaml` file, you can check [Ultralytics Tiger-Pose Dataset Configuration File](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/tiger-pose.yaml).

 !!! example "ultralytics/cfg/datasets/tiger-pose.yaml"